ykim18mica/mica-gd220/_posts/102-6-1-how-the-internet-works.md

 $ traceroute -q 1 www.cnn.co.jp
 ```

-It will show you how your request is going through multiple servers and crosses the Pacific ocean to get the the website hosted in Japan.
+It will show you how your request is going through multiple servers and crosses the Pacific ocean to get to the website hosted in Japan.
+You can try other websites as well.
 Fun stuff!

 ### HTTP or HTTPS
 When you send a request to a server, you do it through HTTP or Hypertext Transfer Protocol.
 The thing is everything you type, including private information, is passed as a plain text, which means if anybody with a bad intention wanted to, they can steal the data very easily.